awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 You don't have to replace a lost or stolen MFA device with the same type of device\.
 For example, if you break your U2F security key and order a new one, you can use virtual MFA or a hardware MFA device until you receive a new U2F security key\.

 1. If your MFA device is missing or stolen, also [change your AWS password](id_credentials_passwords_change-root.md) in case an attacker has stolen the authentication device and might also have your current password\.

+## Recovering an IAM User MFA Device<a name="iam-user-mfa-lost-or-broken"></a>

+If you are an IAM user and your device is lost or stops working, you can't recover it by yourself\.
+You must contact an administrator to deactivate the device\.
+Then you can enable a new device\.

 **To get help for an MFA device as an IAM user**